ChadFong/git-guide/README.md

 `git push <remote> <branch>` or `git push <remote> <local branch>:<remote branch>`
 e.g., `git push origin dev` or `git push origin feature:feature`
 The latter command only needs to be done if the branch does not already exist at the destination, otherwise just specifying the branch name is sufficient.
+Pushing is one of the prime benefits of git.
+You can have copies of your work off of your local machine.
+In the event that you Blue Screen of Death, forget your laptop, or have any other computer-tragedy you can pull on a new machine without having lost anything!
 **Important:** Do not "~~git push~~"!
 Always specify all parameters for push/pull or you may end up in git hell. _You do not want to be there_.